Using the Fire Element in Feng Shui Interior Design

 Fireplace A Fire element interior design

-A fireplace is a natural focal point for any room and a way to create warmth and intimacy in a given space.
-While this is a more expensive home project, it will create lasting value, especially on dark and cold winter nights.
+A fireplace is a natural focal point for any room and a great way to add warmth and intimacy to any setting.
+While this is a more expensive home improvement project, it will provide long-term value, particularly on dark and cold winter nights.

 Lighting